jaminthorns/environment/README.md

 Within substitutions and scripts, you can use the following functions:

-- `os_status` allows you to query properties about the current operating system.
+- `os_status` queries properties about the current operating system.
 This can be used to implement conditional configuration per-OS.

-- `secret` allows you to retrieve the value of a named "secret" (a value that is needed in a configuration file but should not be stored within this repository for security or privacy reasons).
+- `secret` retrieves the value of a named "secret" (a value that is needed in a configuration file but should not be stored within this repository for security or privacy reasons).
 When calling `secret` for a value that has not yet been stored, you will be prompted to enter a value.

-- `mac_os_key` allows you to specify two keys, one to be used on macOS and the other to be used on any other OS.
+- `modifier_key` prints the OS-appropriate modifier key.
 This is used when configuring keyboard shortcuts that should differ across operating systems.

-- `windows_run` allows you to run a command directly in Windows if possible.
+- `windows_run` runs a command directly in Windows if possible.

 ## Syncing Configuration

 Configuration syncing is specified by the `config/sync.sh` script.
 Within it, you can use the bi-directional functions `copy` and `run`:

-- `copy` allows you to specify a config folder and a destination folder.
+- `copy` requires you to specify a config folder and a destination folder.
 On `push`, files will be copied from the config folder to the destination folder.
   On `pull`, files will be copied from the destination folder to the config folder.

-- `run` allows you to specify a script to run on `push` and a script to run on `pull`.
+- `run` requires you to specify a script to run on `push` and a script to run on `pull`.
 The scripts will be run from their containing folder.

 If configuration is changed inside the repository, run the `push.sh` script: